Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="connect-to-data">1 - Connect to data</h2>

-Download the Order Reviews csv file and connect to it in Tableau Desktop.
+<p>Download the Order Reviews csv file and connect to it in Tableau Desktop.</p>

 </br>